tingkts/NVIDIA-Jetson-Nano/others/README.md

-Python2 and Python3 are not compatible
+⚠️&nbsp;Python2 and Python3 are not compatible

-Tensorflow1 and TensorFlow2 are not compatible
+⚠️&nbsp;Tensorflow1 and TensorFlow2 are not compatible

-TensorRT versions are not compatible
+⚠️&nbsp;TensorRT versions are not compatible

 </br>